 Islam in South Asia through Literature and Film

 This course is a survey of Islam in the Indian subcontinent.
 We begin with the earliest Muslim descriptions of India and the rise of Persian poetry to understand how Muslims negotiated life at the frontiers of the Islamic world.
-Next we trace patterns of patronage and production at the Mughal court and the development of Urdu as a vehicle of literary composition including a discussion of the Progressive Writer's Movement and the "Muslim Social" genre of Hindi cinema.
+Next, we trace patterns of patronage and production at the Mughal court and the development of Urdu as a vehicle of literary composition including a discussion of the Progressive Writer's Movement and the "Muslim Social" genre of Hindi cinema.
 The course concludes with an examination of contemporary novels from Bangladesh and Pakistan.
 Students will gain an informed perspective on Islam beyond the headlines.

-Languages and Culture in South Asia
+Gender and Performing Arts in South Asia (SA)